deriv-com/deriv-api-docs/docs/intro.md

 <RenderOfficialContents>
     If you want to know more about the essentials that are needed to setup your own application, then have a look at the{' '}
-    <a href='/docs/setting-up-a-deriv-application'>Setting up a Deriv application</a> section.
+    <a href='setting-up-a-deriv-application'>Setting up a Deriv application</a> section.
 </RenderOfficialContents>